The perfectionist’s shipping problem

 Practice 4: Early feedback loops

 Early feedback loops short-circuit this by inviting input while work is still rough.
-Share a draft at roughly 40% completeness.
+Share when the direction is clear enough to critique: your reader can see what problem you are solving, what approach you are taking, and what the output will look like when finished.
+If those three things are visible, you are ready for early feedback.
 Ask specific questions: “Does this direction make sense?”
 “What’s unclear?”
 Take notes.
 Don’t defend.

 The feedback reframes your work from needing to be perfect to needing to be clear about direction.